-4.1 Pre-Diversion
+4.1 Pre-diversion

-- During the short pre-diversion monitoring period, \hat{Q} and SSC were highly correlated (Kendall's - Tau = 0.66; p < 0.001).
-The flow-weighted mean concentration was 77.93 mg L-1 with a SSC50 - of 35.19 mg L^{-1} , range spanning 15.37 671.21 mg L^{-1} and median absolute deviation of 12.15 - 16 mg L-1.
-This available data indicates that prior to diversion, the river conditions were - unfavourable for the freshwater pearl mussel populations due to the exceedance of a 10 mg L-1 - critical threshold (Stutter et al., 2008), and may also be sub-optimal for Salmonid and Cyprinid - 19 fish populations due to SSCs at low flow exceeding 25 mg L-1 (Bilotta et al., 2010;Collins and - 20 Anthony, 2008).
+During the short pre-diversion monitoring period, \hat{Q} and SSC were highly correlated (Kendall's Tau = 0.66; p < 0.001).
+The flow-weighted mean concentration was 77.93 mg L-1 with a SSC50 of 35.19 mg L-1, range spanning 15.37-671.21 mg L-1 and median absolute deviation of 12.15 mg L-1.
+These available data indicate that prior to diversion, the river conditions were unfavourable for the freshwater pearl mussel populations due to the exceedance of a 10 mg L-1 critical threshold (Stutter et al., 2008), and may also be sub-optimal for salmonid and cyprinid fish populations due to SSCs at low flow exceeding 25 mg L-1 (Bilotta et al., 2010; Collins and Anthony, 2008a).

-21 4.2 Disturbance
+4.2 Disturbance

-- 22 During channel diversion, no measures were put in place to minimise downstream transfer of - 23 fine sediment.
-Consequentially, the maximum observed instantaneous SSCs reached 2468 mg - 24 L-1, nearly 3600% greater than the upstream concentration (Figure 4).
-Although this declined - 25 rapidly, concentrations were still 510% greater two hours after the breakthrough, with - 26 downstream concentrations of 359 mg L-1.
-Such disturbances have been observed elsewhere; - 27 with sediment loads immediately downstream of in-stream works measuring between 40 and - 28 150% more than those immediately upstream (Brookes, 1987; Sear and Archer, 1998).
-The - 29 observed duration and concentrations may have short-term impacts on the primary productivity - and the free-living ecology of the river such as reduced natural penetration of light; increases

-- 1 in the rate of drift and reduced abundance of invertebrates (Rosenberg and Wiens, 1978; Doeg - and Milledge, 1991); and modified Salmonid feeding and foraging behaviour (Robertson et al., - 3 2007).
-However, a longer term concern was the potential for this material to clog Salmonid - 4 redds, reducing oxygen availability (Carling, 1984).
-Positively, annual survey data indicated no - 5 decline in the numbers of Salmonids the following year (Environment Agency, 2011).
+During channel diversion, no measures were put in place to minimize downstream transfer of fine sediment.
+Consequentially, the maximum observed instantaneous SSCs reached 2468 mg L^{-1} , nearly 3600 % greater than the upstream concentration (Fig. 4).
+Although this declined rapidly, concentrations were still 510 % greater 2 hours after the breakthrough, with downstream concentrations of 359 mg L^{-1} .
+Such disturbances have been observed elsewhere; with sediment loads immediately downstream of in-stream works measuring between 40 and 150 % more than those immediately upstream (Brookes, 1987; Sear and Archer, 1998).
+The observed duration and concentrations may have short-term impacts on the primary productivity and the free-living ecology of the river such as reduced natural penetration of light; increases in the rate of drift and reduced abundance of invertebrates (Rosenberg and Wiens, 1978; Doeg and Milledge, 1991); and modified salmonid feeding and foraging behaviour (Robertson et al., 2007).
+However, a longer term concern was the potential for this material to clog salmonid redds, reducing oxygen availability (Carling, 1984).
+Positively, annual survey data indicated no decline in the numbers of salmonids the following year (Environment Agency, 2011).